 The main task for the Awards committee is to nominate, select and announce candidates for HOT Awards.
-Historically, HOT has awarded Hispanic Travel Awards to trainees based on the scientific merits of the abstracts they will present at the SOT meeting, as well and Recognition Awards for service to the HOT and SOT.
-The Executive Committee is considering future implementation of a “Distinguished Hispanic Toxicologist Lectureship Award” or similar award to recognize the scientific achievements of our more senior members.
+Historically, HOT has awarded Hispanic Travel Awards to students and postdoctoral trainees based on the scientific merits of the abstracts they will present at the SOT meeting, as well as Recognition Awards for service to the HOT and SOT.
+A “Distinguished Hispanic Toxicologist Award” is given each year to a toxicologist of Hispanic origin whose work exemplifies the mission of the HOT-SIG by contributing to the advancement of the field of toxicology.
 Historically, a Councilor chairs the committee and the Vice-president serves as co-chair.
 Other HOT members are recruited to serve as judges for the awards.

 This committee reviews the bylaws every year and proposes changes according to the needs and evolution of the HOT.
 Historically, a Councilor, Vice-president or Vice-president Elect chairs the committee and recruits other HOT members to advise the Executive Committee as needed.

 This committee is responsible for coordinating all communications issued by the Executive Committee to the HOT membership, including email alerts, publications and posting to ToXchange and Facebook.
 Historically, the President and Secretary co-chair this committee and recruit talented HOT members (often not Executive Members) to lead key initiatives.
 The Website Coordinator will interact with SOT Headquarters staff to maintain the HOT/SOT website information (including ToXchange) current and useful as a repository of information for future Executive Committees.

 - Website Subcommittee: The chair acts as Website Coordinator and interact with SOT Headquarters staff to maintain the HOT/SOT website information current and useful as a repository of information for future Executive Committees.